 Persons wishing to make a claim (‘claimant’) against a legal practitioner are encouraged to consult an independent lawyer for advice in relation to the claim.

 Generally speaking, a claimant should direct their claim to the law practice or practitioner concerned, not to LPLC.
-If a matter is notified directly to LPLC, we will on-send it to the law practice or practitioner.

 As LPLC is the insurer for legal practitioners, we cannot advise claimants whether to make a claim, what to claim, or on the settlement of a claim.